 Another great way to spend time before, after or on MLK Jr. Day is volunteering.
 We have outlined several incredible volunteer opportunities for families here.

 If you’re interested in spending the three-day weekend away from home, be sure to check out these 3 Adventures for Your 3-Day Weekend or our list of 10 kid-friendly day trips.
 Every destination listed is within 100 miles of the Oklahoma City metro!
 For even more family fun away from home, see these exciting family travel destinations throughout the state.

-FREE Martin Luther King Jr. Day Virtual Celebration (online) features an online celebration with a silent march, bell ringing, holiday program, virtual parade and job fair on Zoom.
-Tune in for a silent march at 9 a.m., bell ringing at 11 a.m., holiday program at 12:15 p.m. and parade at 2 p.m.
-Preregister to get viewing details.
+FREE Martin Luther King Jr. Day Celebration features a silent march, bell ringing, holiday program, parade and job fair.
+The 2023 theme is “MLK HIStory: Our Legacy.”
+The silent march begins at 9 a.m., bell ringing at 10:45 a.m., program at 12:15 p.m. and parade at 2 p.m.

-Martin Luther King Jr. Day Celebration at Myriad Gardens (301 W Reno Ave).
-Celebrate the life and legacy of Dr. Martin Luther King Jr. at the Gardens.
-Activities will be held outdoors, weather permitting.
+Martin Luther King Jr. Day Celebration at Myriad Gardens (301 W Reno Ave)features live performances, read-alouds, crafts and more.
 Free to attend.
 10 a.m.-1 p.m.